• Skip to primary navigation

 • Mangoes: Use Manila or Ataulfo mangoes.
 If not available, use Haden or Kent varieties.

-• Graham Crackers: Broas or ladyfingers are an excellent substitute.
+• Graham crackers: Broas or ladyfingers are an excellent substitute; they will soften into a cake-like texture.
 Nilla wafers, digestive cookies, or anything similar can also be used.

 Nutrition